1rfan555/Lease-Management-Salesforce/README.md

 # Triggers

-	written trigger for validations on duplications(Total 3) and field update after approval of contract.
+	wrote trigger for validations on duplications(Total 3) and field update after approval of contract.

 # Test classes